 Wellness coaches can also work in gyms, health food stores, wellness centers, schools, corporations, and even doctor’s offices and hospitals.
 Wellness coaching is the perfect service to complement personal training, nutritionist/dietitian services, and doctor’s visits because they can help their clients implement the diet and lifestyle goals and instructions provided to them, breaking down each goal into manageable, actionable steps.

-Overall, the experience of working with a wellness coach is collaborative as the coach provides a personalized and holistic approach to health and the client is able to explore this approach with a supportive and motivating guide.
+Overall, the experience of working with a wellness coach is collaborative as the coach provides a personalized and integrated approach to health and the client can explore this approach with a supportive and motivating guide.

 How do wellness coaches help?